Request demo

 People tend to make their passwords easier to remember when they have to use special characters, even repeating the same password for their many credentials.
 In order to combat this common practice, many organizations are changing credential management practices.

-For instance, Microsoft insists their end-users not demand character composition requirements and avoid mandatory period credential resets.
+For instance, Microsoft insists their end-users do not demand character composition requirements and avoid mandatory period credential resets.
 The White House also requires agents to remove password policies that force end-users to use special characters, plus remove any password rotation requirements.
 We will likely see many other corporations follow suit in the very near future.

 Error Four: Using Default Passwords for Critical Components Like Servers